Pay a Bill

 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-Fall is here, which means kids' sports are in full-swing and the Chicago Marathon is right around the corner.
-Injury is not uncommon for those who have strenuous workout routines.
 In the case of those who have experienced an anterior cruciate ligament (ACL) injury, proper treatment and recovery are very important for the health of the knee.
-Mark Bowen, MD, Orthopaedics and Sports Medicine at NorthShore discusses treatment options for first-time and repeated ACL injuries:
+Mark Bowen, MD, Orthopaedic Surgeon and Sports Medicine specialist with the NorthShore Orthopaedic & Spine Institute, discusses treatment options for first-time and repeated ACL injuries:

 Learn more about ACL injuries through NorthShore’s Sports Medicine department.You can read more of Dr. Bowen’s responses in our Knee and ACL Injuries: Treatment and Recovery chat.